A functional spatial autoregressive model using signatures: Finite sample properties

 For each model, several approaches were compared:

-\begin{itemize} \item[(i)] The approach proposed by \cite{ahmed2022quasi} using a cubic B-splines basis with 12 equally spaced knots to approximate the $X_i$ from the observed data and a functional PCA \citep{ramsay2005functional}.
-As proposed by \cite{ahmed2022quasi}, we used a threshold on the number of coefficients such that the cumulative inertia was below $95\%$.
-However we also investigated this approach without using a pre-defined threshold on the number of coefficients. \item[(ii)] Our proposed approach based on the penalized spatial regression. \item[(iii)] Our proposed approach based on signatures projections.
-We considered a maximum truncation order for the signatures to reach a maximal number of coefficients of $10^3$.
-Then a PCA was performed on the truncated signature coefficients vectors.
-Four strategies were considered: standardizing or not the signature coefficients before computing the PCA and using a threshold on the maximal number of coefficients such that the cumulative inertia was below $95\%$, or not using a threshold. \end{itemize}
+\begin{itemize} \item[(i)] The approach proposed by \cite{ahmed2022quasi} (FSARLM) using a cubic B-splines basis with 12 equally spaced knots to approximate the $X_i$ ($Z_i$) from the observed data and a functional PCA \citep{ramsay2005functional}.
+As proposed by \cite{ahmed2022quasi}, we used a threshold on the number of coefficients such that the cumulative inertia was below $95\%$. \item[(ii)] Our proposed approach based on the penalized spatial regression (PenSSAR) with a truncation order $D^{\text{max}}$ such that there are at most $10^4$ signatures coefficients.. \item[(iii)] Our proposed approach based on signatures projections (ProjSSAR).
+We considered a maximum truncation order for the signatures to reach a maximal number of coefficients of $10^4$.
+Then a PCA was performed on the standardized truncated signature coefficients vectors, and similarly to \cite{ahmed2022quasi}, we used a threshold on the maximal number of coefficients such that the cumulative inertia was below $95\%$. \end{itemize}

-For each model and each value of $k,p$ and $\rho$, 200 data sets were generated.
-Each data set was then split into a training, a validation and a test set such that the optimal number of coefficients (for the methods using PCA) or the optimal truncation order (for the penalized regression) was selected on the validation set based on the mean square error (MSE) criterion and the performances were finally evaluated on the test set using the MSE.
+For each model and each value of $k,p$ and $\rho^*$, 200 data sets were generated.
+Each data set was then split into a training, a validation and a test set such that the optimal number of coefficients (for the FSARLM), the optimal truncation order (for the PenSSAR), and the optimal number of coefficients associated with the optimal truncation order (for the ProjSSAR) was selected on the validation set based on the root mean squared error (RMSE) criterion and the performances were finally evaluated on the test set using the RMSE.
+For generating the training, validation and test sets, we considered ordinary cross-validation and spatial cross-validation.
+For the latter we used a $K$-means algorithm (with $K=6$) on the coordinates of the data and two clusters were randomly selected to be the validation and test sets.